ericlay/fuzzy-pkg-finder/README.md

 ```
  \
 Usage: \
-Use by invoking pacfzf or yayfzf to search the respective repositories.
+Invoke `pacfzf` or `yayfzf` commands to search the respective repositories.